Ladyhawke (musician): Ladyhawke (2007–2009)

 Still close with Littlemore, Brown decided to leave Teenager to focus on a personal project she had been developing for some time, a persona she had dubbed Ladyhawke.
 She named herself so after a character played by Michelle Pfeiffer in the 1985 film of the same name because she sees herself as "a sort of pop superwoman creating radio-friendly songs with a single bound".
 Brown says she started Ladyhawke out of a desire to do her own project where she could completely express herself in any way she wanted.
 She says: "I wanted to make music that could put a smile on people's faces and give them a feeling of nostalgia even though they may be hearing my songs for the first time.
 I love how music evokes memories of a certain time, I wanted to see if I could find a method of songwriting that would evoke those feelings from me on writing the song and then on the individual when listening to it for the first time."

-Ladyhawke's eponymous debut album Ladyhawke was released on 22 September 2008 by Modular Recordings.
+Ladyhawke's debut album, Ladyhawke, was released on 22 September 2008 by Modular Recordings.
 The album topped the albums chart in New Zealand one year after its release, in October 2009, and was certified platinum by the Recording Industry Association of New Zealand for sales in excess of 15,000 copies.
 In both Australia and the United Kingdom, it reached number sixteen, and was certified gold.
 Its biggest hit single was "My Delirium", which charted inside the top ten in both New Zealand and Australia.

 Ladyhawke appeared for the first time in a Triple J Hottest 100 with two entries in the 2008 countdown; "My Delirium" at number eleven and "Paris Is Burning" at number twenty-six.
 Pnau's song "Embrace", which features Ladyhawke, was voted in at number twelve.
 Brown was nominated for an NME Award for Best Solo Artist.

 A limited 7-inch version of "Back of the Van"—each one hand painted by Sarah Larnach—was sold on eBay.
 All proceeds were given to the Parkinsons Society of New Zealand.

 In August 2009 it was announced that she would co-headline a North American tour with Ida Maria, starting 10 September in Atlanta and concluding 3 October in Los Angeles.
 The tour was sponsored by celebrity blogger Perez Hilton.